 -Certificate of dealership (to prove the legality of your dealer’s or distributor’s operations with your products in China)

 -Chinese business license of your dealer or distributor

-For companies who are completely new in China, you should register a new foreign business account.
-Weibo charges $1,000 USD dollars as one-time verification fee for enterprises, websites and educational institutions (fees for document verification, translation, and notarization).
+For companies that are completely new in China, you should register a new foreign business account.
+Weibo charges $1,000 USD dollars as a one-time verification fee for enterprises, websites and educational institutions (fees for document verification, translation, and notarization).
 Verification for organizations such as government, media, application, public interest, and non-profit organization is currently free of charge.

 Extra documents needed

 -Company overseas business license/registration documents (with certified Chinese translation)

 -Authentication Application letter (include Company’s seal or legal person’s signature)

 -Third-party authorization letter (include Company’s seal or legal person’s signature)